A professor keeps improving his PhD thesis for the rest of his career.

 The Exchange Hole in the Dirac Sea, arXiv:1701.08080 [quant-ph]

 The Higgs boson, the Higgs potential, and the Brout-Englert-Higgs mechanism of symmetry breaking are central to the standard model of particle physics (therefore a well-deserved Physics Nobel Prize in 2013).
-This mechanism explains how a broken symmetry of the universe is able to generate mass for fundamental particles.
-(Composite particles, such as the proton, can acquire mass by a different mechanism where the kinetic energy of their constituents is equivalent to mass according to Einstein.)
+This mechanism explains how our universe is able to generate masses for fundamental particles by breaking a symmetry in the laws of physics.
+(Composite particles, such as the proton, can acquire mass by a different mechanism, where the kinetic energy of their constituents is equivalent to mass according to Einstein.)

-However, the standard model uses an ad-hoc potential for its Higgs boson that blemishes the elegance of the theory.
-It contains a quadratic term that mimics a mass term, but has the wrong sign (corresponding to an imaginary mass).
+But the current standard model of particle physics contains a Higgs boson that blemishes the elegance of the theory.
+It postulates an ad-hoc potential for the Higgs boson which contains a quadratic term that mimics a mass term, but has the wrong sign (corresponding to an imaginary mass).
 A fourth-order term is added, even though it is absent for all other fundamental particles.
 The standard Higgs potential contains two adjustable parameters, one of them being the mass of the Higgs boson.
 This construct looks rather artificial, which has been a concern to many theorists.
 As a result, models have been proposed where the Higgs particle is not fundamental, but composed of pairs of fundamental fermions (similar to the electron pairs in superconductors).
 But such models are outperformed by the standard Higgs potential, which matches the data with the help of adjustable parameters.

-According to the Brout-Englert-Higgs mechanism, the Higgs boson needs to acquire a finite "vacuum expectation value" (VEV), in order to break the weak symmetry.
-Viewing the Higgs particle as a wave, its VEV corresponds to a constant, finite amplitude around which it oscillates -- rather than symmetrically around zero.
-If the Higgs boson is composed of gauge bosons, they must have finite VEVs too.
-At a first glance this concept raises concerns, because gauge bosons are vector particles.
-The VEV of a vector particle would define a preferred direction in space (like a bar magnet pointing in a specific direction).
-Consequently the rotational symmetry of the vacuum would be broken.
-That may be the reason why no one seems to have considered this concept before.
+Why has this Higgs model not been considered previously?
+It seems to imply a finite "vacuum expectation value" (VEV) for the gauge bosons, which then seems to imply a preferred direction in vacuum.
+To appreciate that, one has to go back to the Brout-Englert-Higgs mechanism of symmetry breaking.
+The Higgs boson needs to acquire a finite VEV to break the symmetry of the weak interaction.
+Viewing the Higgs particle as a wave, its VEV corresponds to a constant, finite amplitude around which it oscillates (instead of symmetrically around zero).
+This concept raises concerns, because gauge bosons are vector particles.
+Each of them points in a certain direction.
+The VEV of a vector particle would define a preferred direction in space.
+Consequently, the rotational symmetry of the vacuum would be broken.

-The resulting relation between gauge and Higgs bosons immediately produces a result for the mass of the Higgs boson.
-It becomes simply half of its VEV.
-The latter can be obtained experimentally from the measured value of Fermi's coupling constant GF.
-The Higgs VEV is also related to the mass of the W gauge boson via the weak coupling g , thereby stressing the connection between the Higgs and gauge bosons.
+The resulting relation between gauge and Higgs bosons immediately relates the mass of the Higgs boson to that of the W gauge boson.
+Furthermore, the Higgs mass becomes simply half of the Higgs VEV, which can be obtained directly from Fermi's coupling constant GF.
 The resulting value matches the observed Higgs mass within 2% .
 That is comparable to the accuracy of the leading-order approximation used in this work.

-To get started without elaborate calculations, one can construct an empirical potential in terms of gauge boson pairs.
-Similar to the standard model, this involves adjustable parameters which are to be matched to observables (for example the masses of the gauge bosons and Fermi's coupling constant).
+To get started without elaborate calculations or experiments, one can construct an empirical gauge boson potential analogous to the standard Higgs potential.
+This involves adjustable parameters which are to be matched to observables (for example the masses of the gauge bosons and Fermi's coupling constant).
 The first publication below shows that this is indeed possible.
-The resulting potential can then be plotted as a function of the scalar products WW and ZZ, as shown in the figure.
-There are two topologically distinct cases, with the minimum occuring either along a line or at a point.
+The resulting potential can then be plotted as a function of WW and ZZ pairs, as shown in the figure.
+There are two topologically distinct cases, with a minimum occuring either along a line or at a point.

-The second publication reveals an interesting connection to Yang-Mills theories, a general class of gauge theories.
+The second publication below reveals an interesting connection to Yang-Mills theories, a general class of gauge theories.
 They play a dominant role in the standard model and its extensions.
-The simplest example is the SU(2) model of the weak interaction.
+The simplest example is based on the SU(2) gauge symmetry of the weak interaction.
 Among the fundamental questions are the mechanism of symmetry breaking, the resulting generation of mass, and the very existence of Yang-Mills theories (by rigorous mathematical standards).
 One of the seven Millenium Prizes of the Clay Mathematics Institute is dedicated to these questions.

-Above: The two possible topologies for the potential of the composite Higgs boson, plotted in terms of the W and Z gauge boson potentials (in units of GeV).
+Above: The two possible topologies for the potential of the composite Higgs boson, plotted in terms of WW and ZZ pairs (in units of GeV).
 Such potentials replace the traditional Higgs potential.
 They can be calculated from the gauge boson self-interactions.

 A Higgs Boson Composed of Gauge Bosons,